Walt Disney World Swan: Amenities

 The resort, along with the Walt Disney World Dolphin Resort, has two lap pools and one grotto pool with a waterslide and waterfall.
 Drinks can be ordered by guests near the pools through a nearby cabana bar.
-Resort guests have access to a spa, arcade, day care program, along with multiple Disney gift shops.
+Resort guests have access to a spa, arcade, and daycare program, along with multiple Disney gift shops.

+Walking paths or Disney boats are available from the resort to both Epcot and Disney's Hollywood Studios.
+Buses contracted by the hotel bring guests to all other Walt Disney World attractions.